John Kay (flying shuttle): Apprenticeship

 He apprenticed with a hand-loom reed maker, but is said to have returned home within a month claiming to have mastered the business.
 He designed a metal substitute for the natural reed that proved popular enough for him to sell throughout England.
 After travelling the country, making and fitting wire reeds, he returned to Bury and, on 29 June 1725, both he and his brother, William, married Bury women.
 John's wife was Anne Holte.
 His daughter Lettice was born in 1726, and his son Robert in 1728.

 In Bury he continued to design improvements to textile machinery; in 1730 he patented a cording and twisting machine for worsted.

-The flying shuttle
+The Flying Shuttle

 In 1733, he received a patent for his most revolutionary device: a "wheeled shuttle" for the hand loom.
 It greatly accelerated weaving, by allowing the shuttle carrying the weft to be passed through the warp threads faster and over a greater width of cloth.
 It was designed for the broad loom, for which it saved labour over the traditional process, needing only one operator per loom (before Kay's improvements a second worker was needed to catch the shuttle).

 Kay always called this invention a "wheeled shuttle", but others used the name "fly-shuttle" (and later, "flying shuttle") because of its continuous speed, especially when a young worker was using it in a narrow loom.
 The shuttle was described as travelling at "a speed which cannot be imagined, so great that the shuttle can only be seen like a tiny cloud which disappears the same instant."